-Why look to remove GHGs from the atmosphere?
+Why look at removing greenhouse gases from the atmosphere?

 Is taking greenhouse gases out of the air just an excuse to keep burning fossil fuels?